ozairs/apiconnect-install/README.md

 ## 1.11.
 Upgrading the Blue API Connect Stack

-1. Modify the `apiconnect-up.yaml` to reference the new subsystem images.
-For example, the manager and gateway subsystems are shown below:
+1. Download the new apicup tooling and upload the new subsystem images to a (new) image repository.
+If using a new registry, change the registry as for example, the manager and gateway subsystems registry settings shown below:
     ```
     metadata:
       name: manager